-The Department of Technology offers four undergraduate programs in areas designed to prepare students for management-oriented careers in aviation, fire safety and prevention, graphic communications, and in industrial technology (industry and education).
-Graduates of these programs are employed in a wide range of careers including supervisors, managers, management representatives, trainers, technical support specialists, analysts, planners, and teachers.
-The department also offers several upper division certificate programs to provide further technical depth.
+The Department of Technology currently offers four undergraduate programs in areas designed to prepare students for management-oriented careers in aviation, fire safety and prevention, graphic communications, and industrial technology (industry and education).
+Graduates of these programs are employed in a wide range of careers, including supervisors, managers, management representatives, trainers, technical support specialists, analysts, planners, and teachers.
+The department also offers several upper-division certificate programs to provide further technical depth.

 Starting in Fall 2022, the Department will phase out the Graphics Communication major and replace the Industrial Technology Major with Engineering Technology.
 Current students should speak with an adviser during Spring 2022 about either their path to graduation in existing majors or their transitions to new programs.

 The airline and aviation industries are comprised of people who are responsible for duties that most of us never even consider, behind-the-scenes functions that keep the industry running safely and smoothly.
 More and more, students are noticing that education in aviation administration can lead to an exciting, fulfilling, and lucrative career.